EtienneAb3d/OpenNeuroSpell/README.md

 ## A- NSChunker

+NSChunker is combining spaCy and polyglot analysers for high quality chunking and POS re-desambiguation.

 NSChunker is a rule-based iterative label rewriter / aggregator.
 Each rule takes into account the POS-tagging, the extended TAG, and the text of words.
 Rules are organised in independant layers.

-NSChunker is combining spaCy and polyglot analysers for high quality results.

 The first version is available with a draft rule set for French.